AntonioHReyes/EasyRoutes/README.md

 EasyRoutes allows you to easily draw routes through the google maps address api.

-Note: You need to generate an API key from the google console with the directions API.
+Note: You need to generate an API key from the google console with the directions API and add INTERNET permission in manifest.

 ## Setup
 Gradle: